kaotickj/K-Pots/README.md

 *   -s <PORT> To monitor specified port in simple mode.
 *   -v <PORT> To monitor soecified port in verbose mode.
 ### Usage
+>  PLEASE NOTE:  K-Pots MUST be run with elevated privileges.
+Run as root or `sudo ./kpots.sh `

 First, you'll need a banner for the port.
 K-pots displays the banner text at $DIR/$PORT.txt on connect.
 To generate a new banner for a port, for example, ssh on port 22  simply run:
 ```sh